drclongstaff/shiny-clots/README.md

 <a name="lysis"></a>
 ### Clot lysis

-The first Shiny app I developed was designed to facilitate the analysis of fibrin clotting and lysis curves, such as the one shown below.
+This app was designed to facilitate the analysis of fibrin clotting and lysis curves, such as the one shown below.

  <img src="./images/CurveF10.PNG" alt="Curve"
 	title="Clot lysis curve" width="350" height="300" />